wz-billings/website-code/content/authors/admin/_index.md

   url: "https://publichealth.uga.edu/departments/epidemiology-biostatistics/"

 # Short bio (displayed in user profile at end of posts)
 bio: I am a Biostatistics PhD student at the University of Georgia.
-My main interests are statistical data analysis and infectious diseases.
+My main interests are data analysis and modeling in the context of better understanding infectious diseases (mainly flu) and vaccine response.

 interests:
-- Statistics and data analysis
-- Biological modeling
+- Data analysis and modeling
+- Seasonal influenza vaccines
-- R Programming
+- The `R` Programming Language
 - Math/Stats pedagogy

 education:
   courses:
   - course: Ph.D., Epidemiology and Biostatistics
     institution: University of Georgia
+    year: Present
   - course: B.S., Mathematics and Biology
     institution: Western Carolina University
     year: 2020